- Ballooning & Flying

-Palisade walls line the perimeter of this historic site that served as a supply depot during the War of 1812.
+Description: Palisade walls line the perimeter of this historic site that served as a supply depot during the War of 1812.
 Interpretative signs will guide you through the site, past markings of barracks and blacksmith shops, and a special garden that attracts Monarch butterflies.
-In addition to the Nine Mile Portage Heritage Trail, the Ganaraska, North Simcoe Rail and Trans Canada trails all connect to Fort Willow, making it a hiker’s paradise.
+The Nine Mile Portage Heritage Trail, the Ganaraska, North Simcoe Rail and Trans Canada Trail all connect to Fort Willow, making it a hiker’s paradise.

-For road access, take Hwy.
+Directions: For road access, take Hwy.
 90 to Grenfel Road.
 Travel 5 km north.
-An alternate route is George Johnston Road. off either Hwy.
+An alternate route is George Johnston Road.
+Off either Hwy.
 90 or Hwy 26, then go west on Portage Trail for 3 km.
 The route is well signed.
-You can park there, and at the back descend a set of steps to reach the trail.
+You can park there, and at the back, descend a set of steps to reach the trail.

-For hiking and skiing, there are several access points including George Johnston Rd, 8 km north or Hwy.
+Directions: For hiking and skiing, there are several access points, including George Johnston Rd, 8 km north or Hwy.
 90. Access for the popular Nottawasaga River Route is located at the former NVCA office on Hwy.
 90, just east of Angus.
-Another less traveled but scenic route for paddling is the Mad River, with access at Simcoe Road 10, just west of Angus.
+Another less travelled but scenic route for paddling is the Mad River, with access at Simcoe Road 10, just west of Angus.

 North Simcoe Rail Trail

-West on County Road 90 to Pinegrove Road Follow north about 3 km to the trail.
+Directions: West on County Road 90 to Pinegrove Road.
+Follow north about 3 km to the trail.
 Park along the road.

 8195 8th Line, Utopia, 4km south of Hwy 90, (705) 424-1479

-28 km trail following an abandoned CN rail line.
-Running parallel to the northwest shore of Lake Simcoe, passing through the communities of Shanty Bay, Oro Station and Hawkestone.
+Description: 28 km trail following an abandoned CN rail line.
+Running parallel to the northwest shore of Lake Simcoe, passing through the communities of Shanty Bay, Oro-Medonte and Hawkestone.

-Shanty Bay Road to Line 1 South.
-Follow to parking lot.
+Directions: Shanty Bay Road to Line 1 South.
+Follow to the parking lot.